azu/github-releases-to-feedly/README.md

 ### Subscription

 Current Subscribe Tag : "Github"
-(If you change tag, please pull-requests)
+(If you want to change tag, please pull-requests)

 * Subscribe from Each repogiry
 * Subscribe from [Watched repositories](https://github.com/watching "Watched repositories")